Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Impact on Milky Way satellites

 Below, we describe how we use the output from \texttt{Galacticus} (subhalo masses, concentrations, and total abundance) to build a Milky Way satellite galaxy population.
 To probe the central kinematics affected by LDM models, we need to predict the relationship among galaxy sizes, internal velocities, and observational abundance.

-We quantify the size of a galaxy by its 2D-projected half-light radius~\cite{Kim:2021zzw}, that we denote as $R_\mathrm{eff}$.
-It is correlated with its stellar mass $M_*$ by a scaling relation,
+We quantify galaxy size by its 2D-projected half-light radius~\cite{Kim:2021zzw}, that we denote as $R_\mathrm{eff}$.
+It is correlated with its stellar mass $M_*$ by an empirical scaling relation,

-This relation has 23.4\% lognormal scatter.
+This relation has 0.234\,dex lognormal scatter.
 It was obtained in Ref.~\cite{Kim:2021zzw} using isolated dwarf data~\cite{McConnachie:2012vd, Read:2017lvq}, and it is similar to the relation found for satellites in the Local Group~\cite{Danieli:2017uvz} and in simulations~\cite{Jiang:2018ioo}.
-Although this relation can have uncertainties at low $R_\mathrm{eff}$ due to selection effects related to surface brightness, this does not significantly affect our error budget as we discuss next.
+Although this relation can have uncertainties at low $R_\mathrm{eff}$ due to selection effects related to surface brightness, these effects impact faint galaxies with a very low observation probability (see below), which are a subdominant sample in our analysis (see also \cref{sec:app_statistics}).

 The stellar mass $M_*$, in turn, links to the infall halo mass~\cite{Moster:2012fv} $M_{200c}$ via the stellar mass-halo mass relation, that we parametrize as a power law

 with $\mathcal{N}$ a constant, $M_0$ a reference mass, and $\beta^{M_*}$ the power-law slope.
 At dwarf galaxy masses this relation is poorly constrained, and most relations are calibrated at higher mass and then extrapolated~\cite{Moster:2012fv, Dooley:2016xkj, Wechsler:2018pic, 2021ApJ...923...35M} (see, however, Refs.~\cite{2023MNRAS.519..871Z, 2022MNRAS.516.3944M, DES:2019ltu}).
 At $z=1$, Ref.~\cite{Moster:2012fv} found $\mathcal{N} = 0.046$, $M_0 = 1.5\times 10^{12} M_\odot$, and $\beta^{M_*} = 0.96$.
 The scatter in this relation is also uncertain and potentially mass-dependent~\cite{Garrison-Kimmel:2016szj, 2019MNRAS.483.1314B, Grand:2021fpx, 2021ApJ...923...35M}; we parametrize it as